psychopy/psychopy/docs/source/builder/concepts.rst

 Stroop demo
 ==============
 This runs a digital demonstration of the Stroop effect [1]_.
 The experiment presents a series of coloured words written in coloured 'inks'.
-Subjects have to report the colour of the letters for each word, but find it harder to do so when the letters are not spelling out a different (incongruous) colour.
+Subjects have to report the colour of the letters for each word, but find it harder to do so when the letters are spelling out a different (incongruous) colour.
 Reaction times for the congruent trials (where letter colour matches the written word) are faster than for the incongruent trials.

 From this demo you should note:
  * How to setup a trial list in a .csv file